jimrthy/frereth-client/doc/architecture.md

 It's pretty obviously a go loop.

-TODO: What is this actually doing?
+### Q: What is this actually doing?

+A: It listens to the auth-request and status-check channels.

+When it receives an auth-request message, it calls dispatch-auth-response!

+#### dispatch-auth-response!

+This checks for an unexpired AUTH dialog description.
+If it doesn't find one, it requests another from the server and sends a :hold-on response.

-Q: Whatever it is, does it make any sense here?
+### More important Q: Does it make any sense here?

+A: Nope.
+Not as written, anyway.

 ## auth-request

 Another core.async channel

+Q: What is this for?

+It's used in the initiate-handshake function.
+We write a request (with a response channel) to it periodically until we either get a response or give up.

 ## local-auth-url